-Many of the best Google Home commands make your day-to-day life automated, less complicated and, at the very least, more entertaining.
-While you can always say to a Google Home, Nest Mini (or any of the other best Google Home speakers,) "What can I ask you?," you might be wondering which skills are actually worth using.
+The best Google Home commands can help make life easier, less complicated and, at the very least, more entertaining.
+While you can always say to a Google Home, Nest Mini (or any of the other best Google Home speakers,) "What can I ask you?," you might be wondering which Google Home commands are actually worth using.

-When you check out the 'Things to Ask' section of the Google Home app for suggestions, it can be tough to figure out which are the best Google Home commands for productivity and entertainment.
+If you explore the 'Things to Ask' section of the Google Home app for suggestions, it's not always clear which are best Google Home commands for productivity and entertainment.

 - All the best Google Home compatible devices for raising your home’s IQ